gicentre/scrc/docs/flow/allScotland.md

 * long distance flows (e.g. to/from Shetlands) having a disproportionate saliency;
 * over-plotting making (short) local flows hard to discriminate;
 * direction of flow not being encoded;
-* smaller regions of high population leading to crowded view of flows.
+* smaller regions of high population lead to a crowded view of flows;

+To help understand the graphics, and get a sense of the flows, we'll be asking a few questions as we go along.
+Please take the time to try to answer them - you'll get more from the graphics if you do so.
+We hope you'll think about answers and record them.
+We'd be pleased to hear responses and reactions to the graphics and the data.

-Try to answer the following ...
+For starters, try to use the flow map to answer the following questions.

 ###### EXPERIMENT